-Being hunched over for many hours a day or exercising and walking with bad posture can put you at risk for muscle pain, including back spasms or muscle spasms in the legs and neck.
+Being hunched over for many hours a day or exercising and walking with bad posture can put you at risk for muscle pain, including back spasms or muscle spasms in the legs and neck (including a stiff neck).
 For example, kyphosis is a condition caused by rounding or forward curvature of the spine, which can lead to back spasms, general back pain and overall stiffness.

 Being slouched over can weaken your neck muscles over time while also straining your back muscles, eventually increasing inflammation in your upper back and shoulder blades.
 Try seeing a chiropractor for adjustments or physical therapist if the condition becomes frequent and serious enough, or at least consider using a posture-correcting chair, such as an ergonomic chair, at work for support if you sit for many hours a day.

 Epsom salt is naturally rich in magnesium that seeps into your skin to reach tense muscles when you add it to a warm bath.
 Epsom salts are an easy way to prevent magnesium deficiency, ease stress, soothe muscles and detoxify the body.
 The heat also helps relax muscles and can even ease anxiety if this is contributing to tightness in your back or neck.